ConservationInternational/cplus-plugin/README.md

 ```

 The script builds a testable plugin code and then it spins up Docker containers that contain QGIS version 3.26
 and latest version images respectively, finally it runs the available test suite.
-The script requires Python to
+Python is required to
-have been installed in the system.
+be installed in the system before using the script.

 When using the script for the first time it will pull the QGIS Docker images if there are not available
 locally.
 After the tests have finished running the Docker containers created for the tests will be stopped and removed.